 - 1. Perform routine medical assessment - 2.
 If patient is unable to speak and is conscious - a.
 Perform abdominal thrusts until the foreign body is expelled or the victim becomes unconscious. - 3.
 If patient is unconscious - a.
 Perform CPR per current AHA guidelines - 4.
-[EMR] If available, consider use of non-powered manual suction device for the removal of foreign bodyairway obstruction.
-See LifeVac Procedure. - 5.
-[EMT] If unable to ventilate consider direct laryngoscopy and removal with Magill forceps - 6.
-[Paramedic] If unsuccessful in removing foreign body or relieving upper airway obstruction - a.
+[Paramedic] If unable to ventilate consider direct laryngoscopy and removal with Magill forceps - 5.
+[Paramedic] If unsuccessful in removing foreign body or relieving upper airway obstruction - a. see Needle Cricothyroidotomy Guideline - 6.
+[CCP] If unsuccessful in removing foreign body or relieving upper airway obstruction - a.
 For adult patients, see Surgical Cricothyroidotomy Guideline - b.
 For pediatric patients (< 10 y/o), see Needle Cricothyroidotomy Guideline